 There are many disadvantages to chemist or store bought mouthguards.
 These include inadequate thickness, material deterioration and lack of retention which could all lead to risk of injury.

 Benefits of a mouthguard

-• Lacerations to soft tissues in the moth
+- Prevent lacerations to soft tissues in the mouth

 Dental injuries are relatively common in children and custom-made mouth guards are recommended as soon as they begin participating in organised contact sport.
 As children grow and their dentition changes, it is advised that a new custom-made mouthguard is made annually to keep new teeth protected accordingly.
 If you or your family member is undergoing orthodontic treatment, they are also advised to get a mouthguard made.

 Once you have your custom-made mouthguard, here are some tips on how to use and take care of it:

 - Wear your mouthguard at training, practice and during the game.